dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 This section applies to REST-like HTTP APIs.
 Servers should only issue response codes in accordance with the following table.
 _Note that some or even most of these might not apply!_
-_For example, your server might not implement HTTP content negotiation, or even `POST`._
+_For example, your server might not implement HTTP content negotiation._

+!!! info

+    `404 Not Found` is reserved for resources that _could_ exist but do not;
+    attempts to access an invalid endpoint must always generate a `400 Bad Request`.

 | code | name                       | methods                       | Body     | use case                            |
 |------|----------------------------|-------------------------------|----------|-------------------------------------|